eyebeam/Exchange/May19_DigitalActivism.md

 _Closer to the date of the event, we will share a link on this page to watch the event live!_

 ### Schedule
-10:30 am - doors open, come early if you need help installing anything 11:00 am - Intro & kickoff
+- 10:30 am - Doors open, come early if you need help installing anything
+- 11:00 am - Intro & kickoff
-11:30 am - Session 1
+- 11:30 am - Session 1
-1:30 pm - lunch (byo sandwich or neighborhood deli) 2:30 pm - Session 2
+- 1:30 pm - Lunch (byo sandwich or neighborhood deli)
+- 2:30 pm - Session 2
-4:30 pm - Wrap up & final questions
+- 4:30 pm - Wrap up & final questions

 ### Session 1: Understanding the Internet through Herbivore, led by Surya Mattu
 _Curriculum and slides for the class will be shared here closer to the date of the event._